Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario3.md

 #### Step 2 for scenario 3 unfolding

-7. You can now click on tab _Business Requirements_ in order to complete them.
+7. You can now click on the tab _Business Requirements_ in order to complete them.
 Then, you can disable the option **NovelAnomaliesEmergeInProd** and check **GlobalAnomalies**.
 Since all XPs are not compatible with the configuration, there is no need to clone a notebook.

 ![InitialProblem](../assets/scenarios/scenario_3/initialProblem_scenario3.png)

 #### Step 3 for scenario 5.3 unfolding

-8. Hence you can go in the tab _ML Artifacts_ by clicking on it.
+8. Hence you can go to the tab _ML Artifacts_ by clicking on it.

 9. You are going to generate two notebooks (to follow the scenario).